Loading...

 Drink Unsweetened Tea

-Reduce the portion size of sweet buns and gradually enjoy smaller amounts to avoid excessive sugar intake.
+Reduce the portion size of sweet buns and increase portions of low-sugar, nutrient-dense foods to balance the meal.

 Stay Hydrated